jim-easterbrook/Photini/README.rst

 Use of the Bing map tab is subject to the `Microsoft Bing Maps Terms of Use`_ and `Microsoft Privacy Statement`_.

-Use of the OpenStreetMap tab is subject to the `Nominatim usage policy`_ and the `OpenStreetMap licence`_.

 The Flickr upload tab uses the Flickr API but is not endorsed or certified by Flickr.

 Privacy statement